yvanroan/HeyDJ/README.md

 2) ### User Setup

+    Please do this step on a separate tab since we need a tab for the user(sending requests) and the dj(recieving requests)

-    if you reached the dj screen, you should see and id next to your event name.
+    if you reached the dj screen, you should see an id next to your event name.
 Just like this
 ![Screenshot from 2024-04-10 01-23-07](https://github.com/yvanroan/HeyDJ/assets/42220010/4de33d46-1ca4-4d01-8083-6b2116beb712)

     copy the link below and replace '{id}' with the id you got on your Dj screen.